jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 #### Get For Access and Get For Copy

-Access can be controlled for regular procedures this way.
-You can also control access to system procedures.
-When you make an object Private, you’re in fact making its Object Get procedure private (which can even get different separate access controllers for Access and Copy, ~~Run Time~~ Copy ~~and Design Time Copy~~).
+Access can be controlled for regular commands this way.
+You can also control access to system commands.
+When you make an object Private, you’re in fact making its Object Get command private (which can even get different separate access controllers for Access and Copy, ~~Run Time~~ Copy ~~and Design Time Copy~~).
 - \> 2009-06-29: The difference between design-time and run-time is gone in Circular.
 There is only differentiation between program authors and users through user access control.

 There might be a separation between access controlling Get for Access and Get for Copy... but not much more.
 I used to have a difference between Run Time Copy and Design Time Copy, but that is bull now, because there is not difference between run time and design time.
 There may be a difference between different types of users: authors and users... but that is user access control, which is not covered here.

 -----

-< There are also situations in which you want to disallow copying an object reference to an argument, but only allow consult of the argument. (that’s access control of system procedures, actually) >
+< There are also situations in which you want to disallow copying an object reference to an argument, but only allow consult of the argument. (that’s access control of system commands, actually) >

 #### Inaccessible System Aspects